-As noted above, the amended Korean OSHA law is expected to increase the risk to company management and companies while increasing options for employees in Korea that are perceived to have been harmed because of the actions or inaction of employers.
-We, highly, recommend that any company operating in an industry that poses risk to the health and safety of employees – to have a proactive law firm in Korea conduct a comprehensive compliance audit and read the following post on: Serious Accidents Prevention Act.
+As noted above, the amended Korean OSHA law is expected to increase the risk to company management and companies while increasing options for employees in Korea who are perceived to have been harmed because of the actions or inaction of employers.
+We, highly, recommend that any company operating in an industry that poses a risk to the health and safety of employees – to have a proactive law firm in Korea conduct a comprehensive compliance audit and read the following post on: Serious Accidents Prevention Act.
 The Act imposes criminal liability on managers and executives.

 - Korea’s Occupational Safety and Health Act Amendments for 2018 (OSHA Korea Updates)

 - Occupational Safety in Korea: Serious Accidents Punishment Act